amoghpj/amoghpj.github.io/readinglist.md

 - Reconceptualizing India Studies - *S. N. Balagangadhara*
 - Do all roads lead to Jerusalem? - *S. N. Balagangadhara*
 - Chance and Necessity - *Jacques Monod*
+- Cybernetics: Or Control and Communication in the Animal and the Machine - *Norbert Wiener*

 **Fiction**